himank/Distributed-Event-Coordination/ReadMe.md

 There can be three different requests coming from clients:

+## Insert Request
-  * Insert request : This request from any client will enter new event ordering information to the server using the happened–before relationship.
+This request from any client will enter new event ordering information to the server using the happened–before relationship.
 In this relationship, events will be represented with capital letters (i.e., A, B, C, D… etc), and the happened before relationship will be represented with “->” (dash and right angle bracket).
 The event orderings will be separated with “white space” and will end with a semicolon.

 Example for an insert request: